Manu-Gr/Assignment-SImple-Linear-Regression---Salary-Hike/README.md

 # Assignment-SImple-Linear-Regression---Salary-Hike

-Build a prediction model for Salary_hike using Simple Linear Regression
+Build a prediction model for Salary_hike using Simple Linear Regression Model